iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 <!--more-->

-## Level 0: Direct Interaction Tools
+## Level 0: Direct interaction tools

 On this level, you "push the button to get the result".
 All reasoning and sequence of actions is up to you.